 Hi!
 I'm Justin.

 I completed my master's degree at the Bloomberg School of Public Health at the Johns Hopkins University where I focused on health policy, health finance & management, and public health informatics.
 I graduated with my BA and BSc from the University of British Columbia in my hometown of Vancouver, Canada, where I studied English literature and cell biology & genetics.

 Before starting my PhD, I worked as a Senior Associate at Avalere Health's Reimbursement and Market Access practice where I helped multinational Fortune 500 life science companies, patient advocates, and charitable foundations solve coverage, coding, payment, and patient access problems facing drugs, biologicals, and medical devices.
-In particular, I helped develop tailored product launch strategies, tactical product lifecycle management, and data analytic models to support business decisions.
+In particular, I helped develop tailored product launch strategies, tactical product lifecycle management insights, and data analytic models to support business decisions.